Stability of amalgamated free products and HNN extensions: Stability of group doubles

 \begin{theorem} If $\rk(\Lambda(H))<\infty$ and a group $G$ is flexibly $\mathu$-stable, then the group double $G*_HG$ is flexibly $\mathu$-stable. \end{theorem} \begin{proof} We consider the cone $\cone=i^*(\rp(G))\subseteq \rp(H)$.
 Proposition~\ref{double_prop} for the cone $\cone$ proves exactly the conditions from Corollary~\ref{cor_flex} for the Euclidean norm.
 But all norms on $\Lambda(H)$ are equivalent, so we finished the proof. \end{proof}

 Note that the condition $\rk(\Lambda(H))<\infty$ holds for finite groups.
 For $\mathu_{HS}$ it is equivalent to having finitely many conjugacy classes and for $\mathu_P$ it is equivalent to having finitely many finite index subgroups.
+Each of these conditions holds for some infinite groups as well.

 \begin{remark} We note that in general there is no hope that a group double $G*_H G$ of a stable group $G$ over an infinite stable group $H$ will be stable (or in some cases even very flexibly stable).
 For example, $F_2\times F_2$ can be written as a group double $(F_2\times \mathbb{Z})*_{F_2} (F_2\times \mathbb{Z})$ and known to be not $HS$-stable $($see \cite{ioana2021almost}$)$, but $F_2\times \mathbb{Z}$ is $HS$-stable $($see \cite{ioana2019ii1}$)$.
 For $\mathu_P$ one can consider $F_2\times\mathbb{Z}=\mathbb{Z}^2*_\mathbb{Z}\mathbb{Z}^2$, that is not even very flexibly $P$-stable by \cite{ioana2020stability}, but $\mathbb{Z}^2$ is $P$-stable by \cite{arzhantseva2015almost}. \end{remark}